sparticle999/SpaceCompany/README.md

 v0.3.1
 - Added Meteorite
 - Added Meteorite Tier of resource machines
+- Forest Fryer: Charcoal
+- Drill of Titans: Titanium
+- Desert Destroyer: Silicon
+- Volcanic Veluptuator: Lava
 - Added Plasma
 - Compress Loading with for loops and array lists.

 v0.3.0
 - Added Computerized Tier of resource machines
-- Morphic Compressor - Helium
+- Big Bertha: Silicon
+- Added Sol Scientific Center
 - Fixed Wood/Charcoal Bugs
 - Fixed Negative Energy Bugs

 # Changelog:

-v0.3.0 The Tech Update
+v0.3.0 The Tech Update [Pushed to Beta]
 - Added Exploration of the outer planets
 - Added Hydrogen and Helium
 - Added Tech Wonder
-- Added Sol Scientific Center
 - Added Fusion Reactor
 - Added Loading Screen
+- Fixed Typos

 v0.2.2
 - If you do not have enough resources for something, the number will be red